How to Earn a Computer Science Degree

 What courses should I take in high school?

 It should come as little surprise that math is going to be of paramount importance.
-Taking a rigorous algebra, trigonometry, geometry, and Pre-Calc/Calc class is a must, but none of these branches of mathematics translates directly to computer science.
+Taking a rigorous algebra, trigonometry, geometry, and Pre-Calc/Calc class is a must.
+Yet, none of these branches of mathematics translates directly to computer science.

 If possible, find a way to take a discrete mathematics class.
-Discrete math is the foundation of modern day computer science and includes topics such as combinatorics, probability, number theory, logic, and graph theory.
-While discrete math is a staple of most high school math competitions, it is not always offered by schools due to the facts that its content is not the primary focus of high-stakes state standardized tests or the SAT.
+Discrete math is the foundation of modern day CS.
+It includes topics like combinatorics, probability, number theory, logic, and graph theory.
+While discrete math is a staple of most high school math competitions, it is not always offered by schools due to the fact that its content is not the primary focus of high-stakes state standardized tests or the SAT.
 You may have to take a summer course at a local college or study the subject on your own, but the rewards will be ample.

 Appropriate fields of study for entry into this profession include computer science, computer information systems, software engineering, or mathematics.
 For computer programming, you’ll need to be well versed in programs such as C++, Java, html, Python, and SQL.
-Opportunities to complete independent research projects and obtain internships during your four years of study will be key in showing employers that you have the practical experience and knowledge needed to land your first job.
+Opportunities to complete independent research projects and obtain internships during your four years of study will be key.
+This will show employers that you have the practical experience and knowledge needed to land your first job.

-Software engineering is a well-compensated field, with a median salary right around $100,000.
+Software engineering is a well-compensated field, with a median salary right around $107,000.
 This is a rare career where the starting salary for a bachelor degree holding individual reaches almost $70,000 per year.
-Experienced engineers working for major multinational corporations such as Amazon, Yahoo, Hewlett-Packard, Oracle, and eBay will achieve average salaries in the low-six figures.
+Experienced engineers working for major multinational corporations such as Amazon, Apple, Salesforce, Oracle, and IBM will achieve average salaries in the low-six figures.

-Computer programmers, without the “engineer” title attached to their name will typically earn close to 50K out of college and will average out at around 80K.
-Those who go on to become IT Managers or take on other administrative duties can easily bring home salaries in excess of 100k.
+Computer programmers, without the “engineer” title attached to their name will typically earn roughly $55-60k out of college.
+Later in their career, they will average out at around $87k.
+Those who go on to become IT Managers or take on other administrative duties can easily bring home much greater compensation.

-Jobs in software development are projected to grow at 24%, faster than the average occupation, through 2026.
+Jobs in software development are projected to grow at 22%, much faster than the average occupation, through 2029.
 In addition to the continually-growing world of mobile applications, this field will also benefit from the expansion of information technology in the healthcare field as well as increased investment in electronic security for government and private networks.

 CT’s Bottom Line

-Jobs in the software development field, whether you are an engineer or a programmer are stable, well-compensated, a projected to grow significantly moving into the future.
-Those who are knowledgeable, experienced, and efficient will see a tremendous return on their educational investment whether they attend a selective tech powerhouse or a state school.
+Jobs in the software development field, whether you are an engineer or a programmer are stable and well-compensated.
+Those who are knowledgeable, experienced, and efficient will see a tremendous return on their educational investment.
+This is true whether you earn your computer science degree from a selective tech powerhouse or a state school.